Ramyx947/Fitness-App/README.md

 - Node.js
 - MongoDB
 - npm or yarn
-- Python Flask
+- Python & Flask
-- Java 8
+- Java 8 & Spring Boot
+- Docker & Docker Compose
 (all already installed in the devcontainer)